 The diaphragmatic breathing in particular activates the vagus nerve and the brain interprets it as a necessity to calm down, even if the nerve has not given that order specifically.
 The mechanism is the same for which, if you close your eyes and make taps with your fingers on your eyelids, you will perceive short flashes of light because the brain interprets them that way.

 With diaphragmatic breathing, we have a deeper breathing that brings air into the lower part of the chest, using the diaphragm correctly and promoting relaxation.

 Meditation can increase the vagal tone.
 This has been demonstrated by researchers of the Oregon University who have seen that only five days of mindfulness meditation promote positive feelings towards oneself that cause the vagus nerve activation, while modulating the activity of the parasympathetic nervous system, a much better result than conventional relaxation techniques.

 Even practices such as yoga and tai-chi are ideal for stimulating the vagus nerve.
-A study at Boston University has revealed that yoga increases GABA neurotransmitters, which promote the feeling of calm and serenity by helping to combat anxiety and stress.
-The tai-chi, on the other hand, is able to balance heart rate, which means it stimulates vagal modulation, according to researchers at the National Yang-Ming University School of Medicine.
+A study at Boston University revealed that yoga increases GABA neurotransmitters, which promote the feeling of calm and serenity by helping to fight anxiety and stress.
+Tai-chi, on the other hand, is able to balance heart rate, which means it stimulates vagal modulation, according to researchers at National Yang-Ming University School of Medicine.

 Streeter, C. C. et.
 Al. (2012) Effects of yoga on the autonomic nervous system, gamma-aminobutyric-acid, and allostasis in epilepsy, depression, and post-traumatic stress disorder.
 Medical Hypotheses; 78(5): 571-579.